 When did you first take an interest in design and how did you end up designing book covers?

 I have been designing now since I first left school many years ago and trained as a Design apprentice in corporate design & branding.
 This was in the days before computers became involved.
 Then in 1996 I fell upon the internet and was hooked in about a minute and have been designing, creating and sharing media online ever since.
-I created and published my first indie book ‘surfing the psychic internet’ in 2006, and for this created my first Book cover, then I met Christoph, who I encouraged to indie publish and who needed a book cover and its growing form there really.
+Sebastian_Cover_for FB I created and published my first indie book ‘surfing the psychic internet’ in 2006, and for this created my first Book cover, then I met Christoph, who I encouraged to indie publish and who needed a book cover and its growing form there really.
 I’m really loving the book cover designing, it’s great to take a book theme and title and then build an image and brand for it form this, creatively its very rewarding.

 What kind of books do you read yourself?

-It’s a heavy mix of books about intuition, science books and experience books on all things paranormal like ESP, Remote Viewing.
+time to let go - out may 15th It’s a heavy mix of books about intuition, science books and experience books on all things paranormal like ESP, Remote Viewing.
 Although lately, inspired by the Walking Dead TV series, I can’t get enough books about the zombies apocalypse, end of the world type scenarios, the kind of thing that keeps you awake at night.
 But still my all time favourite is to Kill a Mocking Bird and Rumble Fish by S.E.Hinton.

 What is your work routine like – your daily routine and the process?